 - Advertising, whether for charitable or commercial events.

 - Promotion of violence or sexual abuse or anything similarly inappropriate.

 - Hate speech or incitement against ethnic/religious/social/sexual/age groups.

-- Anything that invades another person's privacy, or cause annoyance, inconvenience or needless anxiety.
+- Anything that invades another person's privacy, or causes annoyance, inconvenience or needless anxiety.